ovh/docs/pages/cloud/nutanix/32-move-to-nutanix/guide.en-gb.md

 ## Instructions

-We will see how to migrate from a remote environment on Hyper-V to an OVHcloud Nutanix environment.
+We will look at how to migrate between a remote environment on Hyper-V to an OVHcloud Nutanix environment.

-The source and destination are on two interconnected private networks through an **IPSEC VPN**.
+The source and the destination are on two interconnected private networks through an **IPSEC VPN**.

 ### Preparing the original virtual machines before migration